 These tasks can get in the way of selling and distract salespeople from actually closing deals.

 Additionally, a significant amount of their time goes into looking for relevant information to personalize customer interactions.
-This time can be conserved with the implementation of CRM software that stores all important information in one place so that sales representatives can find it easily.
+This time can be conserved with the implementation of the best CRM software that stores all important information in one place so that sales representatives can find it easily.

 Furthermore, a CRM system can perform various tasks that save time.
 This could include scheduling meetings, generating follow-up reminders, or automatically capturing contact data.

 You can use a CRM as a time management software as well to find out low-impact tasks take up more time and eliminate them if they are not working for your business.

 Prioritization becomes a whole lot easier with a sales productivity tool!